-Hospitals invest heavily in new heart attack care programs but fail to improve accessDecember 19th, 2011 in Cardiology /
+Hospitals invest heavily in new heart attack care programs but fail to improve accessDecember 19, 2011 in Medicine & Health / Cardiology

 In a new study, researchers have found a 44 percent increase since 2001 in the number of hospitals that offer definitive emergency care to patients with heart attack, but only a 1 percent increase in access to that care.
 The study, led by Thomas W. Concannon, PhD, Assistant Professor Tufts Medical Center and Tufts University School of Medicine, will be published January 1, 2012 in Circulation: Cardiovascular Quality and Outcomes, a journal of the American Heart Association.